franklauder/franklauder.github.io/_posts/2022-03-10-undergrad-segmentation.md

 Six is the rolling stones

 Seven is the gap band.

+eight is earth wind and fire